suriyadeepan/practical_seq2seq/README.markdown

 *requires tensorflow [0.12.0]*

 To make life easier for beginners looking to experiment with seq2seq model.
+Read the article I wrote on seq2seq - [**Practical seq2seq**](http://suriyadeepan.github.io/2016-12-31-practical-seq2seq/), for more details.

 ## Datasets